 - Floating-rate coupon bonds

 - Zero-coupon bonds

 - Defaulted bonds

 - Inflation protected bonds

-- Perpetual Bonds

 - Payment-in-Kinds (PIKs) and sinking funds

 - Strips (Interest Only/Principal Only)

-- Hybrids including bonds with equity features (convertible, warrants, preferred)
+- Hybrids including bonds with equity features (convertible, warrants, preferred) Error!
+Bookmark not defined.

 - Hybrid securities whose interest payments have been deferred by the issuer

 - Exchange-traded notes

-&lt;sup>2 RegS issuances are treated as totally independent from their corresponding 144A issuances as their terms, corporate events and pricing might differ
+$^{^2}$ RegS issuances are treated as independent from their corresponding 144A issuances as their terms, corporate events and pricing might differ